 As of 2018, about 380 million tonnes of plastic is produced worldwide each year.
-From the 1950s up to 2018, an estimated 6.3 billion tonnes of plastic has been produced worldwide, of which an estimated 9% has been recycled and another 12% has been incinerated.
-All of this is still here – it takes 500 -1000 years to degrade – and you now find plastic everywhere.
+From the 1950s up to 2018, an estimated 6.3 billion tonnes has been produced worldwide, of which an estimated 9% has been recycled and another 12% has been incinerated.
+All of this, except what has been incinerated, is still here—it takes 500-1000 years to degrade—and you now find plastic everywhere.
 In your drinking water and your dinner.

 These numbers are not new.
-The bottled water industry is growing, especially in markets where income grow as well.
-We all buy bottled water – it is the go to solution in most markets if you do not trust the tap water as a tourist, on the road, in the office or simply want clean water for your family.
+The bottled water industry is growing, especially in markets where income grows as well.
+We all buy bottled water—it is the go to solution in most markets if you do not trust the tap water as a tourist, on the road, in the office or simply want clean water for your family.
 If you can afford it.

-83% of the world’s tap water has micro plastic inside.
-Is bottled water better, well according to this study there is an average of 325 particles in every liter of bottled water.
-Another study shows that plastic is everywhere – tap water, beer and sea salt.
-Micro plastic can be found just about everywhere in the food chain – even in places where it is not expected.
+83% of the world’s tap water has microplastics inside.
+Is bottled water better?
+Well, according to this study, there is an average of 325 particles in every liter of bottled water.
+Another study shows that plastic is everywhere—tap water, beer and sea salt.
+Microplastics can be found just about everywhere in the food chain – even in places where it is not expected.

 “Primary micro plastic” are small pieces of plastic that are purposefully manufactured.
 It can be found in facial cleansers, tooth paste, cosmetics, air blasting technology, medicine as vectors for drugs, exfoliating hand cleansers, facial scrubs, plastic paint …. the list is endless.